fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 npm start
 ```

-Now that you have built the first chart using React JS and FusionCharts, it's time to understand the above code and <<How it Works>>.
+Now that you have built the first chart using React JS and FusionCharts, it's time to understand the above code and How it Works.